nortikin/sverchok/docs/nodes/surface/bevel_curve.rst

    * Use these two series of curves to generate a surface by use of Gordon algorithm.

+   For smooth curves, Gordon algorithm is supposed to be the most precise of NURBS modes of this node; but it is also the slowest one.

-   Note that Gordon algorithm does not support use of rational curves as either profile or taper.
+   **Note 2**: Gordon algorithm does not support use of rational curves as either profile or taper.

+   **Note 3**: Gordon algorithm can not produce surfaces with hard edges.
+If you provide it with profile curve which has hard turns (discontinuities of curve's derivative), the output will look weird.

 With last two modes, this node can generate a surface with large number of control points.
 It can be wise to use "Remove excessive knots" node to simplify